 - Bike Rack Assignments: The racks will have signs on the ends identifying which numbers goes on that row.
 8 bikes will need to fit on each rack (4 on each side of the bar) so please be considerate of your fellow triathletes with your stuff and RACK BY YOUR SEAT.

-- We are using tradition timing chips with an ankle strap.
+- We are using traditional timing chips with an ankle strap.
 You will get your timing chip the morning of the race at the timer’s tent.
-DO NOT FORGET YOUR TIMING CHIP
+DO NOT FORGET YOUR TIMING CHIP.

 There are no aid stations on the bike course so plan your nutrition accordingly.